anjalis17/win2024-cs107e-project/README.md

 - interrupts_console_shell.c (Complete full system!)

 For our final project, we were challenged to take our modules and build any creative application of our choice.
 My classmate Aditi and I built upon my full system code to create Tiltris: Tetris, but with a tiltable, hand-designed controller!
 This GitHub repo contains all code we developed for our project, and additional details/reflections/feature summaries are below.

 Thank you for reading!
 Anjali

 ### Tiltris
 ----------------------------------------------------------------

 ## Team members
-Anjali Sreenivas (anjalisr), Aditi Bhaskar (aditijb)
+Anjali Sreenivas (anjalisr@stanford.edu), Aditi Bhaskar (aditijb@stanford.edu)

 ## Project description